-Coal is the key to the worldwide structure of energy.
-It accounts for about 40% of the world’s electricity production, hence it is a leading source of electricity.
+Coal accounts for about 40% of the world’s electricity production, according to the International Energy Agency.
 It will soon replace oil and become the largest source of primary energy.
 Coal dominates the global energy arena due to its abundance, affordability and wide distribution across the world.
-Coal reserves are estimated at 869 billion tons based on the current production rate.
+Coal reserves are estimated at 1 trillion tons based on the current production rate.
 This means that coal should last about 115 years longer compared to the conventional reserves of oil and gas.
 Especially noteworthy are the significant coal reserves in Asia and southern Africa, two areas of the world that face major challenges in supplying energy to their populations.
 Coal reserves are highly underestimated in comparison with conventional reserves of oil and gas.

-China is the chief coal producer while the United States comes in second.
-Other major coal producers are India and Australia.
+China is the chief coal producer while the Inda comes in second.
+Other major coal producers are United States and Australia.
 Five countries, namely China, the United States, Russia, India and Japan accounted for over 75% of worldwide coal consumption.
 Despite the swift deployment of renewable energy, mainly in the background of debates around climate change, it is coal that is responsible for the largest upsurge in energy requirement of all energy sources.

 Approximately 90% of the total global coal is produced by ten countries with China running in the lead.
 The statistics below show countries that have substantial coal resources.
 The data has been based on a wide assortment of material, as well as data acquired from the World Energy Council and both national and international publications.

-Kazakhstan stands in eighth with a coal production of 116.6 million tons as of December 2012.
-Regarding consumption, Kazakhstan came in 12th, with coal accounting for nearly 85% of the nation's entire connected power capacity.
-The country has an estimated reserve of about 33.6 billion tons and thus holds the eighth largest coal reserve.
+Kazakhstan stands in tenth with a coal production of 111.1 million tons as of December 2018.
+Regarding consumption, Kazakhstan came in 13th, with coal accounting for nearly 85% of the nation's entire connected power capacity.
+The country has an estimated reserve of about 25.6 billion tons and thus holds the eighth largest coal reserve.
 Kazakhstan has over 400 coal mines.